ignc-research/IR-multi-sim/docs/configurations.md

 ```

 #### Resets
+Resets are functions which determine wether the environment needs to be reset.
+This included exceeded min or max values of a previously defined distance function, or an exceeded number of timesteps.
 The specific parameters for a reset differ depending on the type.
 Also note that all objects referenced in a rewards must exist and have to be observable
 ```yaml
   resets:
     - type:         # str: "CollisionReset", "DistanceReset" or "TimestepsReset"